At St. Joseph's Catholic Primary School, the aims of our maths curriculum are:

 Key Stage 1

 In Year 1 and 2 maths learning is explored through concrete apparatus such as a tens frame, Base Ten apparatus and the part whole model.
 This enables the child to develop a secure understanding of number as they start to select apparatus to manipulate whilst they make sense of number, place value and calculations.
-Children reason and explain their maths using maths vocabulary and journal to show their learning in pictorial (pictures / models) and abstract (numbers).
+Children reason and explain their maths using maths vocabulary and may journal to show their learning in pictorial (pictures / models) and abstract (numbers).

 Key Stage 2